LanceDM/NvsInnovation/README.md

 blazepipe - faster than mediapipe for skeletal mapping, better optimized and offers reduced latency

 Requirements:
-pytorch
+  python 3.8 - 3.11
   cuda if you have GPU
   opencv

-Needs pa:
-batching
-framerate limit
+run in terminal to install requirements: pip install -r requirements.txt